Faculty and Courses

 - Hone skills while engaging in issues pertaining to racial, economic, and social justice in specialized moot courts.

 - Take advantage of New York City and discover countless internship and volunteer opportunities related to public interest and public service work.
 Students go on field trips to witness the work of social-change lawyers and have even created their own field-based learning opportunities at New York City-based organizations like the ACLU, the United Nations, Center for Reproductive Rights, NAACP Legal Defense and Education Fund, the Legal Aid Society, The Door, and the Innocence Project.

 Pro Bono Requirement

 Each year, nearly 75 percent of the graduating class exceeds their 40-hour pro bono graduation requirement.
-Topics have included helping transgender clients petition to have their names legally changed to match their gender identity, facilitating benefits applications for veterans, and assisting refugees all over the U.S. and the world.
+Students have worked on a range of projects including helping transgender clients petition to have their names legally changed to match their gender identity, facilitating benefits applications for veterans, and assisting refugees all over the U.S. and the world.

 The Law School offers 20 Spring Break Caravans each year, enabling students to travel to destinations around the U.S. and overseas (such as New Orleans, Bosnia-Herzegovina, Sicily, and Puerto Rico, amongst many others) to provide vital assistance to underserved communities.